 Online Working: Further Information

 Hello and welcome.
 Working from life face-to-face is, of course, ideal for learning sculpture.
 But for one reason or another, that just may not be possible.
 Online working is a different experience but has some real advantages too.
-One major upside is that you can take part in my online sculpture courses from your own home or studio anywhere in the world!
+One major upside is that you can take part in my online sculpture courses or mentoring sessions from your own home or studio anywhere in the world!
 (Provided you have a reasonably good internet connection.)

 The following guidance notes will tell you a bit about what to expect and also what you’ll need to have to hand if you decide to give it a go.